MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/multi-tenant/scenarios.md

 ---
 title: Scenarios for multiple Azure Active Directory tenants
-description: Learn about the scenarios when multiple Azure Active Directory tenants and when they're required in Azure landing zones.
+description: Learn about the scenarios for multiple Azure Active Directory tenants, and learn when they're required in Azure landing zones.
 author: jtracey93
 ms.author: jatracey
 ms.date: 01/16/2023